The Twelve Chairs (1970 film): Plot

 In the Soviet Union in 1927, Ippolit Matveyevich Vorobyaninov, an impoverished aristocrat from Imperial Russia now working as a local village bureaucrat, is summoned to the deathbed of his mother-in-law.
-She reveals before dying that a fortune in jewels had been hidden from the Bolsheviks by being sewn into the seat cushion of one of the twelve chairs from the family's dining room set.
+She reveals before dying that she had sewn the family's jewels into the seat cushion of one of the twelve chairs from the family's dining room set to prevent the Bolsheviks from getting them.
 After hearing the dying woman's confession, the Russian Orthodox priest Father Fyodor, who had arrived to administer the last rites, decides to abandon the Church and attempt to steal the treasure for himself.
-Shortly afterwards in the town of Stargorod, where Vorobyaninov's former mansion is located, a homeless con-artist, Ostap Bender, meets the dispossessed nobleman and manipulates his way into a partnership in his search for the family riches.

-The chairs, along with all other private property, had been appropriated by the State after the Russian Revolution.
-Vorobyaninov and Bender set off together to locate the chairs and recover the fortune, but are stymied by a series of false leads and other trying events.
-They find that the chairs have been split up and sold individually.
-Therefore, their hunt requires a great deal of travel to track down and open up each piece of the set in order to eliminate it as a possible location of the booty.
+Shortly afterwards, in the town of Stargorod, where Vorobyaninov's former mansion is located, a homeless con-artist, Ostap Bender, meets the dispossessed nobleman and manipulates his way into a partnership in his search for the family's riches.
+Together, they learn from Vorobyaninov’s former servant, Tikon, that eleven of the chairs, along with the rest of the estate, were seized by the state after the Russian Revolution.

-Posing as the official in charge of the Department of Chairs, Bender tricks Father Fyodor into a wild goose chase to recover a similar set of eleven chairs in the possession of an engineer in Siberia.
-Father Fyodor makes the long journey only to be thrown out of the engineer's house.
-When the engineer is reassigned to a post on the Black Sea, Fyodor follows him and buys the counterfeit chairs (on the condition that the engineer and his wife never see him again).
-He finds that none of the chairs has the jewels, and tries to kill himself.
-Later, he runs across Vorobyaninov and Bender after they have retrieved one chair from a circus, and while being chased by them frantically climbs with the chair straight up the side of a mountain.
-After finding out the chair never contains the jewels, he finds that he is unable to get down again without help.
-Vorobyaninov and Bender leave him to his fate.
+Vorobyaninov returns to his old home and discovers Father Fyodor attempting to steal the remaining chair.
+In the ensuing struggle, the chair is torn open, revealing nothing, and Fyodor escapes.
+Posing as an official of the Department of Chairs, Bender tricks Fyodor into a wild goose chase to recover a similar set of eleven chairs in the possession of an engineer in Siberia.
+Fyodor makes the long journey by train to Irkutsk only to be thrown out of the engineer's house.
+When the engineer is reassigned to a post at Yalta on the Black Sea, Fyodor follows him and buys the counterfeit chairs (on the condition that the engineer and his wife never see him again), only to find them empty, and descends into aimless wandering.